ISDuBA/ISDuBA/docs/forwarder.md

 `url` has to be unique for all the forwarder targets.

 ## Filtering
-Currently it is only possible to select which publisher should be forwarded.
-If no publisher is configured, all documents are forwarded.
-The `strategy` determines which documents are forwarded.
+The first level of filtering is the `publisher`.
+If specified only the documents for the given publisher are forwarded to the target endpoint. no publisher is configured, all documents are forwarded.
+The second level is the `strategy`.
+This determines which documents are forwarded.
 They are currently two strategies `all` and `new_major`.
 As `all` implies all documents are forwarded, `new_major` sends new advisories, all not draft versions.
 If you have semantical versioned documents new are documents are forwarded if they are a major change in comparison to the former once.

-The default strategy is 'all'.
+The default strategy is `all`.
 You can adjust the strategy for each forwarder target.
 If not specified there the global strategy from forwarder is used.

 ## Forward request
 The forwarder sends a POST request to the specified URL.
 The data is encoded